 Rate of Perceived Exertion for Swimming, Biking, and Running

 I cannot overstate the importance of listening to your body.
 The Rate of Perceived Exertion (RPE) scale is very helpful to guide you when training.
 Just like heart rate zones, RPE scores can guide you with your intensity.
-There are some studies that show a strong correlation between RPE reports and heart rate.
+Some studies show a strong correlation between RPE reports and heart rate.
 Now I may sound like a broken record, but RPE is not perfect.
-Afterall, we are humans.
+After all, we are humans.
 We are not perfect.
 Our rating may be skewed based on the kind of day you are having or your personality.
-You could be Mr. Tough Guy and every ride is a piece of cake.
+You could be Mr. Tough Guy, and every ride is a piece of cake.
 You could be Wimpy William and think that every ride is hard.
-Even though RPE reports can be inaccurate, it is a good data point to measure in conjunction with your other data.
+Even though RPE reports can be inaccurate, it is a useful data point to measure in conjunction with your other data.

 A Little More Advanced